fechy/github-releases-notifier/README.md

 ## Limitations and known issues

 - [ ] Only Telegram bot is available for the notifications.
-- [ ] Depending on the system, the worker will be oftimes in a different timezone or the clock will not be synchronized.
+- [ ] Depending on the system, the worker will be of times in a different timezone or the clock will not be synchronized.

 ## Licenses